 ‘Legacy’, Harold Offeh

-Working with HS Projects, Harold Offeh developed a project with ETAT (Encouragement Through the Arts and Talking for the over 50s) in response to the Post-Olympic legacy.
+Working with HS Projects, Harold Offeh developed a project with ETAT (Encouragement Through the Arts and Talking for the over 50s) and the residents from Peabody’s Pimlico Estate in response to the Post-Olympic legacy.
 The focus of the project was to develop a series of posters looking at some of the key themes that drove the 2012 Olympics.
 Posters are firmly embedded within the visual culture and history of the Olympics, capturing the spirit of the host cities’ games.

 The starting point for the project was to look back, after the games had finished, and capture responses to London’s 2012 Olympics and Paralympics.
 The members of the group assessed the impact of the games on themselves, their communities, London and the nation as a whole.

 Harold Offeh’s conversation with the group started by looking at some of the key themes that drove the Olympic project.
 London’s 2012 motto was to inspire a generation.
 He asked members of the group what they had found inspirational about London 2012.
 Many of the initial conversations focused on identifying interests, likes and dislikes about the games and their overall impact.

 The group developed a series of posters from their initial ideas.
 The posters celebrated the group’s enthusiasm for the sporting and cultural success of the games, but also reflected more personal associations.
 Many members of the group took great inspiration from the Paralympics and the inspiring achievements of athletes and the positive shift in attitude to disability it brought with it.
 The exhibition featured a lively and eclectic mix of approaches from an embroidered felt celebration of British cycling success, to photographs taken during the Paralympic games accompanied by poetic text.

 ‘Legacy’ was commissioned by HS Projects and funded by the Insight Community Arts Programme (2002 – 2015).

 The project ran from October 2012 to March 2013.